MiraiAnime/nyaa-discord-release-bot/README.md

 ---

-control the bot with the `.` option.

-something like `.help` will get yourself a list of options
+`.help` will get yourself a list of options

-dont forget to set the notification channel with `.set_channel`, on every restart
+dont forget to activate your notification channel with `.activate_channel`

+since I have no hobbies, the bot now supports multiple different channels at the same time

+be aware the `.now` command can make nyaa go cry, just dont please

 ---